kbuffardi/sigcse2022-platform/index.md

     -   **Robots/microcontrollers/electronics** Majority 36% vs Minority
         14% (*χ*<sup>2</sup>=4.87,df=1, p&lt;.05)

-**We wanted to provide students with new perspectives for applications of coding fundamentals, while also facilitating hands-on learning of those skills.**
+**We want to provide students with new perspectives and applications of coding fundamentals, while also facilitating hands-on learning of those skills.**

 Developing Learning Materials
 =============================